The ACMS had three primary aims.

 |Demographics (range of demographic variables including age, ethnicity, country of birth, education, gender identification, sexual orientation ATSI status, financial stress, marital status, work status postcode)||Purpose designed items|

-The project is funded by the NHMRC for five years from 2019-2023 (App 1158750).
-Additional funding has been provided by the Australian Government.
+The project was funded by the NHMRC for five years from 2019-2023 (App 1158750).
+Additional funding was provided by the Australian Government.
 The table below shows the primary tasks for each year.
 Of particular note, the primary data collection will occur in 2021.
-Results will be published on an ongoing basis and the final report will be available in 2023.
-Data will be banked and available for use by approved researchers in 2024.
+Results will be published on an ongoing basis.A range of primary outcomes have been published including a special ACMS edition in the Medical Journal of Australia and a layperson’s report. a Data will be banked and available for use by approved researchers in 2026 following a short embargo period.

 |One||2019||Project planning, instrument design, ethics|